liangjiaoxue/ASEtrans/README.md

 # ASEtrans
-Codes for allele specific expression
+Codes for allele specific expression analysis

 Two Perl scripts were provided to generate the transcriptome and genes list for RSEM. get_allele_specific_transcripts.pl introduce variants from a VCF file into transcripts defined in one GFF file.